ourownstory/AR-Net/README.md

 which may make sense if you need to model a highly-autoregressive time-series with sparse long-range dependencies.

 ### Current (1.1)
-Updates:
+The version 1.0 made the model easier to use with your own dataset and requires less hyperparameters for a simpler training procedure.
+It is built on the fastai library.

+Changes (1.0 -> 1.1):
 * port [beta fastai2](https://github.com/fastai/fastai2) to it's current [stable release](https://github.com/fastai/fastai)
-* install as pip package possible
+* make install as pip package possible
 * add black code formatter (and git pre-commit hook)
 * add unittests (and git pre-push hook)
 * fix issues with new fastai api

-### 1.0
-The version 1.0 made the model easier to use with your own dataset and requires less hyperparameters for a simpler training procedure.
-It is built on a beta release of Fastai2 (``fastai2==0.0.16``).
-Note: other versions of fastai might break.
-Other dependencies include ``numpy, pandas, matplotlib, seaborn, pytorch``

-View the notebook [`v1_0/example_ar_net.ipynb`](v1_0/example_ar_net.ipynb) for an example of how to use the model.
+* remove old code fragments

 ### Pure PyTorch (0.1)
 Version 0.1 was based on Pytorch and you can still use it if you do not want to use fastai.